-- 22. The Vicar may permit an inscription which: - a. is simple, reverent and not contrary to the doctrine of the Church of England; - b. is set out in plain carved lettering.
+- 23. The Vicar may permit an inscription which: - a. is simple, reverent and not contrary to the doctrine of the Church of England; - b. is set out in plain carved lettering.
 Lettering may be painted a shade lighter or darker than the natural colour of the stone.
 On some sandstones and granites, raised lettering standing out from the cutaway stone can be effective.
 The mason's name may be inscribed at the side or on the reverse of the headstone in unpainted and unleaded letters not larger than 15mm (3/4") in height; - c. includes, if desired, a scriptural text, or extract or quotation from the Book of Common Prayer, a hymn, a poem or other suitable phrase.
-If a scriptural text is used, it is not necessary to give the reference. - d. is in English. - 23.
+If a scriptural text is used, it is not necessary to give the reference.
+The inscription should be in English. - 24.
 The Christian name and surname of the deceased should be given, with age and date (or year) of death, or the years of birth and death.
-Nicknames and terms of endearment may additionally be permitted in appropriate cases. - 24.
-The Vicar may also permit the uncoloured inscription of a badge or insignia from the armed forces (with written permission from the regiment or other body). - 25.
+Nicknames and terms of endearment are not generally considered suitable. - 25.
+The Vicar may also permit the uncoloured inscription of a badge or insignia from the armed forces (with written permission from the regiment or other body). - 26.
 Additions may be made to an inscription at a later date following a subsequent interment in the same grave, but approval is required and the wording must be consistent with the original inscription.